-The Opuntia monacantha var. variegata will definitely be an interesting cactus to watch grow.
+The Opuntia monacantha var. variegata has definitely be an interesting cactus to watch grow.
 There is apparently a cultivar called ‘Maverick’ available… There isn’t a whole lot of information online about this plant, but I have found LLIFLE (Encyclopedia of Living Forms) has a lot of useful information.

 I will continue adding photos and information as time goes by.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you feel I have made an error, please let me know.